jorge-riosmartinez/IBMDScourse2024/README.md

 # IBMDScourse2024
-notebooks from the course and to evaluate
+notebooks from the course as evidence.